The challenge

 Fixing your sales compensation plan should therefore not just be an isolated goal: it should form part of your overall transformation agenda.

-But the good news is that a simpler, more effective sales compensation plan will free up sales management time and resources to focus on the other motivational levers that make salespeople effective.
-Instead of endless e-mails and meetings to resolve outstanding commission queries.
+The good news is that a simpler, more effective sales compensation plan will free up sales management time and resources to focus on the other motivational levers that make salespeople effective, instead of endless emails and meetings to resolve outstanding commission queries.

 Bill Bauer, Director of Product Development